 Hey, folks.
 Ella the pup here.
 It’s been awhile, but I’ve been pretty busy evicting squirrels from my attic and project managing our extensive house renovations—hey, somebody’s got to be the responsible adult around here; might as well be me—so I haven’t exactly had an excess of free time in which to post.
 Forgive me.
 It doesn’t mean I don’t still love you.
+Otherwise I wouldn’t pop in to tell you all about my visit to Sewanee, now would I?

 I mean, is this the face of a killer or what?
 Woodland creatures, back off.